chrsdietz/Documentation/_guides/contributing.markdown

 ## Basics

-Write your content in markdown, jekyll then converts it to HTML based on predefined templates.
+Write your content in markdown, Jekyll then converts it to HTML based on predefined templates.

 ## Getting Started